JackBeth/GFCPlanMeds/README.md

 ---
 ## A list of MoSCoW prioritized requirements
-(The lines that are crossed out has been delievered in the current version of the app.)
+(The lines that are crossed out have been delievered in the current version of the app.)

 ### Must have:
 -	The User must be able to input their information into the application.